raghavpatnecha/automatemail/README.md

 ```

-I have added an axample.xlsx file and an invite.txt template to give an idea of how both of these file should look like.
+I have added an example.xlsx file and an invite.txt template to give an idea of how both of these file should look like.